GuduleLapointe/w4os/readme.txt

 == Description ==

 The first ready to use WordPress interface for OpenSimulator.
 Provides user registration and basic grid info.
-See current Features below, and Roadmap section for upcoming functionalties.
+See Features and Roadmap sections for current and upcoming functionalties.

 = Features =